evankford/dawnify/readme.md

 # Dawnify
-Dawnify is a custom wrapper around Dawn, the shopify custom theme.
-It's main features are an improved **header** section, additional features for embedding **tour dates** and **embedded content**, video and full-size **slider backgrounds**, and more custom typography and styling controls.
+Dawnify is a custom workflow improvement around Dawn, the shopify 2.0 theme.
+It's main features are sensible file separations in section and settings files, and enabling a build step to improve DX and increase compatibility with other libraries which would require a build step..

 ## Basic Concepts
 This tool simply allows for some convenient splitting and compiling of the Shopify/Dawn theme.